Wall's (ice cream)

-Wall's is a British ice cream and frozen dessert brand in the United Kingdom owned by Unilever and is part of the Heartbrand global frozen dessert brand.
+Wall's is an ice cream and frozen dessert brand in the United Kingdom owned by Unilever and is part of the Heartbrand global frozen dessert brand.
+The company was established in 1922 when ice cream production commenced at a factory in Acton, Middlesex.

-Wall's also owns the rights to the Mr. Whippy soft-serve ice cream mix.
+Wall's remains the market leader in the UK for individual hand-held ice cream products such as Cornetto and Magnum.
+The brand also owns the rights to the Mr. Whippy soft-serve ice cream mix.

 History

 Wall's was founded in 1786 by Richard Wall, when he opened a butcher's stall in St James's Market, London.
 In the 1900s the business was led by Richard's grandson Thomas Wall II.
 Every year the company had to lay off staff in the summer as demand for its sausages, pies and meat fell, so in 1913 Thomas Wall II conceived the idea of making ice cream in the summer to avoid those lay-offs; the First World War meant that his idea was not implemented until 1922.
 Following his retirement in 1920, Thomas Wall II created his Trust for the "encouragement and assistance of educational work and social service".
 Today, the Trust continues to assist in these areas by providing grants to individuals and organisations.

-By 1922 the business had been jointly bought by Lever Brothers and Margarine Unie.
+By 1922, the business had been jointly bought by Lever Brothers and Margarine Unie.
 Maxwell Holt was put in charge and he revived the idea of producing ice cream, with near instant success.
 Ice cream production commenced in 1922 at a factory in Acton, London.
-In 1959, Wall's doubled capacity by opening a purpose built ice cream factory in Gloucester, England.
+In 1959, Wall's doubled capacity by opening a purpose-built ice cream factory in Gloucester, England.

 There is a garage on the corner of Aultone Way and Angel Hill in Benhilton, Sutton, London, built in about 1913 and still in use today, which was originally used for the storing of the 'Stop Me and Buy One' bicycles of Thomas Wall's business.
+The actor Sir Roger Moore, best known for portraying James Bond, famously claimed to have come up with the idea of the Magnum in the 1960s, with the BBC stating back then he wished for "Wall's to produce a choc ice on a stick", although Wall's deny any knowledge of this, saying it is no more than "a brilliant story".

+On 19 March 2024, Unilever announced it would divest its ice cream brands and cut 7,500 jobs in order to make "a simpler, more focused and higher performing Unilever."
+The divestment is expected to be completed by the end of 2025.